-Accurate time synchronization over the Internet is a crucial point for any system administrator.
-If your server time is not synchronized with the correct time zone, you can face data corruption or other issues.
-NTP, which stands for Network Time Protocol, is a TCP/IP protocol used for synchronizing time over a network.
-By default, Ubuntu 18.04 uses systemd’s timesyncd service for time synchronization.
+Accurate time synchronization over the Internet is crucial for any system administrator.
+You can face data corruption or other issues if your server time is not synchronized with the correct time zone.
+NTP, which stands for Network Time Protocol, is a TCP/IP protocol for synchronizing time over a network.

-In this tutorial, we will show you how you can check whether time synchronization is working on your Ubuntu 18.04 server.
+This tutorial will show you how to check whether time synchronization works on your Ubuntu 24.04 server.

 apt-get update -y